B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Tilemap.md

 </deflist>

 > Tile coordinates differ from the grid coordinates we use, because of technical debt.
 They could
-> be merged, but we found it more intuitive to have (0, 0) at the top, rather than on the left.
+> be merged, it was practical (for rendering code readability) and more intuitive to have (0, 0) at the top,
+> rather than on the left.

 ![Coordinate Systems illustration](./../img/client/CoordinateMaps.png)
 {width="705"}

 Because we are using isometric tile maps, which are rotated along the z axis to create the illusion of 3D, the position of the mouse (world coordinates) can not be easily converted to a specific tile on the grid (grid coordinates).
-The `TileMathService` provides a way to calculate this, independent of any screen sizes and mostly of the map format.
-It provides methods to go from screen to grid and the other way around.
+The `TileMathService` provides a way to convert between all three coordinate systems, independent of any screen sizes and mostly of the map format.

 To create a `TileMathService` instance, you need the `TiledMap` and the width and height of both the map and an individual tile. <br />